data-team-uhn/NeuralCR/README.md

 ## Introduction
 NCR is a concept recognizer for annotating unstructured text with concepts from an ontology.
-In its core, NCR uses a deep neural network trained to classify input phrases with concepts in a given ontology, and is capable of generalizing to synonyms not explicitly available. concept recognizer for annotating unstructured text with concepts from an ontology.
+In its core, NCR uses a deep neural network trained to classify input phrases with concepts in a given ontology, and is capable of generalizing to synonyms not explicitly available.

 ## Requirements
 * Python 3.5 or newer